 If you haven't considered visiting the area, I'd highly recommend it!
 This unique swimming spot is just the tip of the iceberg - The Cassowary Coast and Hinchinbrook are one of the wildest places in Australia!
 You'll also find Australia's tallest waterfall hidden just a short drive away!

-Why Are the Cardwell Spa Pools Blue?
+Why Is the Cardwell Spa Pool Blue?

 The source of the creek's flow is mostly underground deposits, which are rich in minerals such as magnesium and calcium.
 This leads to the unique blue tint of the pools which, can range from turquoise to a milky-baby-blue, depending on the available light.